Budapest Gambit: Black keeps the bishop pair

-After 9.Be2 0-0 10.0-0 Black can avoid the immediate exchange of his Bb4 against the Nd2 in several ways.
-The first one, resurrected and elaborated by the grandmaster Pavel Blatny, is to exchange the Bb4 for the Bf4.
-This can be achieved via 10...Ng6 11.Bg3 (11.Bxc7?? d6 loses a piece) 11...Bd6 12.Bxd6 Qxd6.
-White still has possibilities to play for an advantage due to his more advanced development, his space advantage on the queenside and the possibility to install his knight on the good square d5.
-Taylor considers this Black's best line, stating that Black has not given White the bishop pair, nor weakened his pawn structure, and should be able to gradually equalize.
+After 9.Be2 0-0 10.0-0 Black can avoid the immediate exchange of their Bb4 against the Nd2 in several ways.
+The first one, resurrected and elaborated by the grandmaster Pavel Blatny, is to exchange the Bb4 for the Bf4. this can be achieved via 10...Ng6 11.Bg3 (11.Bxc7?? d6 loses a piece) 11...Bd6 12.Bxd6 Qxd6.
+White still has possibilities to play for an advantage due to their more advanced development, their space advantage on the queenside and the possibility to install their knight on the good square d5.
+Taylor considers this Black's best line, stating that Black has not given White the bishop pair, nor weakened their pawn structure, and should be able to gradually equalize.

-The other possibility for Black is to keep his Bb4 as long as possible, exchanging it against the white knight only in favourable circumstances.
+The other possibility for Black is to keep their Bb4 as long as possible, exchanging it against the white knight only in favourable circumstances.
 A couple of attempts have been done with this in mind, with subtle variations along the moves a7–a5, b7–b6 and d7–d6.
 Against the mundane 10...d6 White can continue with 11.Nb3 (see diagram) to play on the queenside against the exposed Bb4, or 11.Nb1 to recycle the knight on the ideal d5-square.
 Another idea is the immediate 10...a5, to have the d6-square for the bishop, inhibit the b2–b4 push and have the possible a5–a4 pawn advance if the white knight moves to b3.
 In the game Mikhalevski–Chabanon (Bad Endbach 1995) Black kept the bishop with 11.Nb3 a4 12.a3 Bd6 13.Nd4 Bc5 14.Nb5 d6 15.Nc3 Ng6 16.Bg3 f5 and had dynamic play.